bthate/genocide/docs/index.rst

 CONCLUSION
 ==========

-Not within the jurisidiction means the king is doing his genocide.
+Not a basis to proceed means the king is doing his genocide.

 .. toctree::
     :hidden: